prajwal-tech/AI-Powered-Fake-LinkedIn-Profiles-Detector/README.md

 🚀 Deepfake Detection – Use GAN-based deepfake models for advanced analysis 🚀 Web App (Flask/Streamlit) – Make it an interactive tool for recruiters

-📢 Like This Project?
-Share It!
-If you find this useful, star this repo ⭐ on GitHub and share it on LinkedIn!

-#ArtificialIntelligence #MachineLearning #DeepLearning #FakeProfiles #LinkedIn #AI #Python

-This README is optimized for recruiters & LinkedIn engagement.
-Let me know if you need any tweaks!